Mugmoor/pokewilds/checklist.md

 ## Miscellaneous / Things you'll wish you did later
 * Setup automatic backups of your save.
-* Setup a Controller Configuration (either via Steam, or directly editing the game files.)
+* Setup a Controller Configuration (either via Steam, directly editing the game files, or another 3rd-party application.)
-* Contribute to the Wiki (Does not need to be new information.
+* Contribute to the [Wiki](https://pokewilds.fandom.com/wiki/) (Does not need to be new information.
 Updating, expanding an article, or even fixing broken links is a huge help.)
 * Try out some of the mods posted on the [Discord Server](https://discord.gg/).
 Note that the server is currently read-only for new members.